 Get help from parents!
 Don't feel obligated to do to every booth.
-Parents are willing to help, just remember that one of the two booth chaperones must be a registered and background checked Girl Scout.
+Parents are willing to help, just remember that both booth chaperones must be a registered and background checked Girl Scout.
 This person should handle the money and inventory.
 Help Girl Scouts shine!
 Know booth policies and guidelines listed in the Program Manual.
-Share this information with booth chaperones.
+Share this information with booth chaperones